Get new blog posts sent directly to your email inbox!

 Ad for a 1939 Packard

-Packard exhibits first air-conditioned automobile in Chicago.
+In Chicago, Packard exhibits the first air-conditioned automobile.

 Comments are closed.